ionic-team/ionic-framework/core/src/components/loading/readme.md

 ### Dismissing

 The loading indicator can be dismissed automatically after a specific amount of time by passing the number of milliseconds to display it in the `duration` of the loading options.
 To dismiss the loading indicator after creation, call the `dismiss()` method on the loading instance.
-The `ionLoadingDidDismiss` event can be listened to in order to perform an action after the loading indicator is dismissed.
+The `onDidDismiss` function can be called to perform an action after the loading indicator is dismissed.

 <!-- Auto Generated Below -->